BCP – Business Continuity Plan

 This incident serves as a reminder for companies to continuously assess and strengthen their cybersecurity frameworks to safeguard against future attacks.

 To protect your business and clients’ critical data you need an integrated approach to cyber protection.
-Soteria Cloud offers an advanced backup package with secure managed cloud backup paired with Acronis Cyber Protect for the ultimat in data protection.
+Soteria Cloud offers an advanced backup package with secure managed cloud backup paired with Acronis Cyber Protect for the ultimate in data protection.

 To learn more about our packages and how they can keep your files safe and encrypted in the cloud, click the button below.